bytecodealliance/bytecodealliance.org/_posts/2025-04-10-invoking-component-functions-in-wasmtime-cli.md

 excerpt_separator: <!--end_excerpt-->
 ---
 Wasmtime now supports invoking Wasm component exports directly from the command line with the new `--invoke` flag.
-This article walks through building a Wasm component in Rust, writing a WIT interface, and using `wasmtime run --invoke` to execute specific functions (enabling powerful workflows for scripting, testing, and integrating Wasm into modern development pipelines).
+This article walks through building a Wasm component in Rust and using `wasmtime run --invoke` to execute specific functions (enabling powerful workflows for scripting, testing, and integrating Wasm into modern development pipelines).
 <!--end_excerpt-->

 ## The Evolution of Wasmtime's CLI

-Wasmtime's `run` subcommand has traditionally excelled at running Wasm modules, whether in binary (`.wasm`) or text (`.wat`) format.
-In this article, we will create a Wasm component that exports a function and then demonstrate how to invoke the function using `wasmtime run --invoke`.
+Wasmtime's `run` subcommand has traditionally excelled at running Wasm **modules**, whether in binary (`.wasm`) or text (`.wat`) format.
+In this article, we will create a Wasm **component** that exports a function and then demonstrate how to invoke the function using `wasmtime run --invoke`.

 ## Tooling & Dependencies